viren1993/javascript/experience.md

 1M user mutiple time API call what used batter why reacjs vs next js

 ## ** how can handle api call responce 50sec
+## * Good understanding of SDLC and agile methodologies

 Use the STAR method (Situation, Task, Action, Result) when answering experience questions.